 - X. Your rights in relation to your information

 - XI.
 Complaints / Contact Us

 ESU takes your privacy seriously.
 Personal data is collected, stored and processed according to the General Data Protection Regulation, fairly and transparently.

 The following principles underpin our approach to respecting your privacy:

 - We value the trust that you place in us by giving us your personal information.
-We will always use your personal information in a way that is fair and worthy of that trust.
+We will always use your personal information in a way that is legal, fair and secure.

 - We will provide clear information about how we use your personal information.
 We shall always be transparent with you about what information we collect, what we do with it, with whom we share it and who you should contact if you have any concerns.